 Now comes the difficult part, often the buyer expects a perfect home.
 But let’s be realistic when you are buying a home in many of our Los Angeles neighborhoods most of our homes are well over 50 years old.
 My home was built in 1940 – it’s more than 70 years old!
 Building codes have changed quite a bit over the years and they are constantly evolving, what’s to code today, may be out of compliance tomorrow.

 A typical home inspection shares the good with the bad.
 Perhaps the home seller has upgraded to copper plumbing; although the roof isn’t leaking its twenty years old.
 Should the home seller be expected to replace systems that are working?
 There are no cut and dry rules.
-It usually comes down to negotiating and motivation.
+When negotiating the physical inspection, It usually comes down to motivation.
 Is it a buyer’s market or a seller’s market?